Withdrawal from Classes

 If a student who has received financial aid funds withdraws, takes a leave of absence, or drops out during a semester, a portion of the federal financial aid may need to be repaid to the granting institution.
 In some situations, students may have incurred full liability for charges but only have "earned" a portion of the aid they were awarded.
 In such cases, the unearned portions of aid will be returned, but students will still owe the full balance to the college.
 Students who unofficially withdraw (i.e., stop attending classes without formally withdrawing from school) may also be subject to returning a portion of the aid they received.
 Students considering withdrawing from all courses should consult with the Financial Aid Office before taking any actions.

 Return of Title IV (R2T4) Funds

-Federal regulations mandate a Return of Title IV Funds calculation when a student receiving Title IV financial aid (e.g. Pell, Perkins, SEOG, and Direct Loans) completely withdraws.
-If a student never attends, ceases enrollment or withdraws from all courses in the semester and he/she received federal financial aid, the college must determine if these funds are required to be returned to the appropriate financial aid programs within forty-five (45) days.
+Federal regulations mandate a Return of Title IV Funds calculation when a student receiving Title IV financial aid (e.g. Pell, SEOG, and Direct Loans) completely withdraws.
+If a student never attends, ceases enrollment, or withdraws from all courses in the semester and they received federal financial aid, the college must determine if these funds are required to be returned to the appropriate financial aid programs within forty-five (45) days.

-The R2T4 calculation may result in a reduction of the student’s federal loan(s) and grant(s) if he/she attended 60 percent or less of the semester.
+The R2T4 calculation may result in a reduction of the student’s federal loan(s) and grant(s) if he/she attended less than 60 percent of the semester.
 The R2T4 calculation is based on the following:

 - The number of days the student attended